mesosphere/marathon/docs/README.md

 4. Visit the site at [http://localhost:4000/marathon/](http://localhost:4000/marathon/) (note the trailing slash)

-###  Render the complete documentation (no incremental rebuild, the end result of what will be published)
+###  Rendering the complete documentation (no incremental rebuild, the end result of what will be published)

 1. Install [Ammonite-REPL](http://ammonite.io/#Ammonite-REPL) if you don't have it.